danielchen05/spotsweeper_py/README.md

 ## Requirements

-SpotSweeper expects the input `AnnData` object to contain:
+SpotSweeper-py expects the input `AnnData` object to contain:

 - Spatial coordinates stored in `adata.obsm["spatial"]`
   (or another key specified by `coord_key`)